Collaborative Program with UW-Madison

 In order to supplement the instructional resources of Edgewood College and provide expanded opportunities to students, the University of Wisconsin-Madison and Edgewood College have an agreement by which Edgewood College students may take courses at UW-Madison and have these courses and grades appear on their official Edgewood College record and included in the Edgewood College GPA.
 Students’ Edgewood College tuition payment covers the cost of the approved courses.
 The Collaborative Program is offered during the Fall and Spring semesters only; Winterim and Summer sessions are not included.

-The Collaborative Program application form may be obtained from Edgewood Central; deadlines for applying are July 1 for the Fall semester and December 1 for the Spring semester.
+The Collaborative Program with the University of Wisconsin-Madison application form may be obtained online here.
+Application deadlines are July 1 for the Fall semester and December 1 for the Spring semester.
 Approval to participate in this program does not guarantee registration, which is subject to available space in the course, according to UW’s policies.
-As part of the application process, students also apply to the UW Continuing Studies Program and follow UW registration procedures.
+As part of the application process, students also apply to UW’s Adult Career & Special Student Services office and follow UW registration procedures.
 Fees are deferred to Edgewood College when students register at the UW.

-In order to withdraw from a course, in addition to officially dropping the course at UW, the student must officially drop the course at Edgewood Central at Edgewood College in accordance with published procedures and deadlines.
+In order to withdraw from a course, in addition to officially dropping the course at UW, the student must also drop the course via Edgewood Express, or in person at Edgewood Central in accordance with published procedures and deadlines.
 Deadlines may be different at each institution; it is the student’s responsibility to understand the procedures and policies for each institution.

-Independent Study is intended for highly motivated, dedicated students who are willing to prepare a proposal for a course which then may be approved by their directing professor.
+Independent Studies are intended for highly motivated, dedicated students who are willing to prepare a proposal for a course which must be approved by their directing professor.
 Students may take an Independent Study course on a selected topic for which they develop their own curriculum.
-Such courses are based on individualized and independent learning and are developed with a directing professor to include specific learning goals and regularly scheduled meetings with the professor.
+Such courses are based on individualized and independent learning and are developed with a directing professor to include specific learning goals and regularly scheduled meetings,

 Center for Global Education